twitchfy/twitchfy-docs/src/content/docs/api/chatbot/classes/ChatRoom.md

 get id(): string
 ```

-The ID of the chatroom.
+The Id of the chatroom.
 Its id is the same as the broadcaster id.

 #### Returns